dfrnt-labs/terminusdb-docs-static/src/app/docs/clone-a-database-with-python/page.md

 media: []
 ---

+# Clone a Database with the Python Client

 > Before starting, you should create an account on the DFRNT TerminusDB cloud and get an API Token.
 You can read about this [here](/docs/how-to-connect-terminuscms/).

 This how-to will show how to clone a public database from the DFRNT TerminusDB cloud into your own DFRNT team.